fleetdm/fleet/docs/01-Using-Fleet/04-Adding-hosts.md

 The recommended way to install osquery and add your host to Fleet is with an osquery installer.
 Fleet provides the tools to generate an osquery installer with the `fleetctl package` command.

 To use the `fleetctl package` command, you must first install the `fleetctl` command-line tool.
-Instructions for installing `fleetctl` can be found on [here fleetdm.com](https://fleetdm.com/get-started)
+Instructions for installing `fleetctl` can be found on [here](https://fleetdm.com/get-started)

 Fleet supports other methods for adding your hosts to Fleet such as the [plain osquery binaries](#plain-osquery) or [Kolide Osquery Launcher](https://github.com/kolide/launcher/blob/master/docs/launcher.md#connecting-to-fleet).